Ed Ames: Singing career

 Ames recorded under the name "Eddie Ames" while still with the Ames Brothers, releasing the single "The Bean Song (Which Way to Boston?)" in January, 1957.

-Ames returned to singing as a solo artist in 1965.
+Several of his other releases in 1963 and 1964 went unnoticed.

 Ames is known for his baritone voice.
-He released his first RCA Victor chart single, "Try to Remember".
-The song did respectably (No. 73 on the pop charts, No. 17 in the Adult Contemporary listing).
+He released his first RCA Victor chart single, "Try to Remember" in late 1964.
+The song did respectably (No. 73 on the pop charts, No. 17 in the Adult Contemporary listing) in 1965.
 A bigger success came in 1967 with "My Cup Runneth Over".
 The song was both a No. 8 pop hit and a No. 1 adult contemporary radio hit.
 Thereafter he had Adult Contemporary hits with "Time, Time", "When the Snow Is on the Roses", and "Timeless Love", the latter written by Buffy Sainte-Marie.
-He did make the pop Top 20 one last time in his singing career with "Who Will Answer?" in 1968.
-"Apologize" reached No. 47 in the Canadian RPM Magazine hot singles chart.
+He did make the pop Top 20 one last time in his singing career with the protest song "Who Will Answer?" written by Sheila Davis in 1968.
+The subsequent single "Apologize" reached No. 79 on the US Billboard Hot 100 and No. 47 in the Canadian RPM Magazine Top 100 Singles chart.
+It climbed to the Adult Contemporary Top 10 during this time.
+In the summer Ames collaborated with songwriter Jimmy Webb for "All My Love's Laughter", which hit the charts in August.

+Singer Ed Ames standing with songwriter Jimmy Webb in the recording studio in mid-1968.

+In 1969, he continued recording message-oriented singles again.
+"Changing, Changing" written by Davis, became his final US Adult Contemporary top-15 single and Canadian top-10.
+The song spawned the album A Time for Living, a Time for Hope, which hit the charts in the spring.
+Critics noted that it contained "meaningful" songs.
+A similar styled album preaching "brotherly love" was released later that year (Love of the Common People), though critics believed that Ames was not suited for the material chosen.
+Ames' recording career stopped after the RCA Victor contract ended in 1973.
+His final albums included tributes to Jim Reeves, (Remembers Jim Reeves) and Burt Bacharach & Hal David, (Sings the Songs of Bacharach and David).
+The latter was his final chart entry, placing at No. 199 nationally in February 1971.

-Ames's distinctive baritone is a regular radio presence during Christmas season, as well, thanks to his version of "Do You Hear What I Hear?"
+Ames's distinctive baritone is a regular radio presence during the Christmas season, as well, thanks to his version of "Do You Hear What I Hear?"
 The song received its best-selling treatment from Bing Crosby in 1962, but Ames' version, recorded a few years later, is in frequent holiday rotation.
 Ames also sang the "Ballad of the War Wagon" in the John Wayne/Batjac Productions movie, The War Wagon in 1967.